Davide-sd/pygasflow/README.md

 * Rayleigh flow
 * Shock wave relations (normal shock, oblique shock, conical shock)

-As a bonus, the following Convergent-Divergent nozzles are implemented:
-* Conical Nozzle
-* Rao's TOP nozzle
+The package contains the following sub-modules:
+* `isentropic.py`: contains all the functions to solve isentropic flows;
+* `fanno.py`: contains all the functions to solve fanno flows;
+* `rayleigh.py`: contains all the functions to solve rayleigh flows;
+* `showckwaves.py`: contains all the functions to solve normal/oblique/conical shock wave;
+* `solvers`: the previous modules contains dozens of functions: it's hard to remember them all.
+For convenience, a few solvers have been implemented that, by providing a few parameters, solves the flows by computing the most important ratios (pressure ratio, ..., critical temperature ratio, ...). **This are most likely the functions you will want to use**.
-* Supersonic MOC nozzle (Minimum Length nozzle with Method of Characteristics).

-Nozzles can be used to quickly visualize their geometric differences or to solve the isentropic expansion through them with `De_Laval_Solver`.
+* `nozzles`: it contains a few function and classes to understand convergent-divergent nozzles, Rao's TOP nozzles (Thrust Optmizie Parabolic), Minimum Length nozzle with Method of Characteristics.
+Nozzles can be used to quickly visualize their geometric differences or to solve the isentropic expansion through them with the `De_Laval_Solver`.

 Look at the [Usage](#Usage) section for more informations.